 For our comic book sneakers store example, you should care about several moments the user may have.
 First, you want to know if a user has viewed a product.
 Then, you would like to know if they added that product to their cart.
 Lastly, you want to see unique purchases.

 Product view -> Add to cart -> Purchase

-So this is our user’s journey; using this we can monitor which parts of our site we need to focus on the most.
+So, this is your user’s journey; using this, you can monitor which parts of our site you need to focus on the most.
 If users do not purchase, it is safe to assume that something along their journey in “product view” and/or “add to cart” went wrong.

 Were they not interested in the product after all, why?

 Once you realize where your users fell off their journey on your website, then you can begin to reverse-engineer what to fix.
 This is the most fundamental approach towards analyzing and improving eCommerce performance.